 Turn loose pieces into a readable spread before you commit them.

-You have photos, paper scraps, labels, notes, or ephemera ready, but the spread still feels scattered.
+You have photos, paper scraps, labels, notes, or ephemera ready, but every arrangement still feels like a pile instead of a page.

-Choose one focal point, one writing zone, one quiet zone, and one path across the gutter before adding glue.
+Choose one focal point, one writing zone, one quiet zone, and one finger-traced path across the spread before adding glue.

 You are only warming up in a messy art journal and do not need the finished page to read in order.